-A practical workshop offers an opportunity for students to gain 'hands on' learning experiences, such as using equipment in the psychology lab, undertaking data collection, or exploring some psychometric assessments etc. This will be done both at the residential events, and also at the Plas Coch campus on 'May Day'.
+A practical workshop offers an opportunity for students to gain 'hands on' learning experiences, such as using equipment in the psychology lab, undertaking data collection, or exploring some psychometric assessments etc. This will be done at the campus days.

 Demonstrations